anychart-integrations/nodejs-socket-io-mongodb-template/README.md

 NodeJS basic template
 =========================

-This example shows how to run Anychart library with NodeJS and MongoDB.
+This example shows how to run Anychart library with NodeJS and MongoDB using socket.io.

 ### Running
 To use this sample you must have: